DRegan-dev/Milestone-one/README.md

 DropOut.
-In this section, you will include one or two paragraphs providing an overview of your project.
-Essentially, this part is your sales pitch.
-At this stage, you should have a name for your project so use it!
-Don’t introduce the project as a Portfolio project for the diploma.
-In this section, describe what the project hopes to accomplish, who it is intended to target and how it will be useful to the target audience.

-For example; DropOut. is a site that hopes to inform and get people involved in a regular yoga and meditation paractice.
+DropOut. is a site that hopes to inform and get people involved in a regular yoga and meditation paractice.
 The site will be targeted toward people who already have a regular practice and are looking for a new source of guidance and inspiration and newcomers to yoga and meditation perhaps overwhelmed by their situation in life and looking to find growth and relief.

-Responsice Mockup

 Features
 In this section, you should go over the different parts of your project, and describe each in a sentence or so.
 You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.